 How do you get drinking water during blackouts?

 So, what do you do?
-We have identified a few ways to get clean water during power
+We have identified a few ways to get clean water during power outages below:

 Buy bottled water and keep.

 Buy and store up sufficient bottled water, depending on average daily water consumption.
 But the only downside here is the plastic pollution associated with storing bottled water for too long.
 This is why the Department of Homeland Security advises residents to change their water source in their disaster prevention kit twice a year.
 While the content of bottled water remains clean, the plastic housing may leach chemicals

 into the water, conferring a strange taste on the water.